hackclub/hackclub/workshops/rails_notes/README.md

 We're building an app for keeping notes.
 We'll need a `Note` model, the `NotesController` so we can see our notes in our browser, and views for our controller to render.
 That's a lot to write, but Rails can help out!

-Return to the first tab in your terminal (where your server is not running)and run this command: `rails generate scaffold Note name:text content:text`
+Return to the first tab in your terminal (the one in which your server is not running) and run this command: `rails generate scaffold Note name:text content:text`

 Wow!
 That's a lot of things.
 What did we just do?